ZJUHSY/cs284a_hw4_webpage/README.md

 Comparison of two approaches:

+From the figure above, we can see that the texture of bump mapping only exists on the surface of the object, and the object can still retain its original shape; Display mapping highlights the material of the object surface, making the surface of the sphere follow the texture and appear uneven.
+Compared with bump mapping, the surface is more rough and irregular.

 origin | -o 16 -a 16 | -o 128 -a 128
 :---: | :---: | :---:
 ![](/Pic/P5/5-4-1.png) | ![](/Pic/P5/5-4-5.png) | ![](/Pic/P5/5-4-7.png)